mwishoff/Starcraft2ReplayPackager/README.md

 # Starcraft2ReplayPackager
 Packages replays from Starcraft2 Legacy of the void based on patch and matchup.

+Requirements:

+1.)
+Python 3.7+ installed, and available on the command line.
+2.)
+Pip installed, and available on the command line.
+3.)
+Git installed, and available on the command line.

 Usage:

 1.) open powershell/terminal

-2.) clone the repository "clone https://github.com/mwishoff/Starcraft2ReplayPackager.git"
+2.) clone the repository "git clone https://github.com/mwishoff/Starcraft2ReplayPackager.git"

 3.) cd into the cloned repository

-4.) run this command "pip install s2protocol"
+4.) run this command "pip install -r requirements.txt"

 5.) run this command "python SC2_Replay_packager.py"